koficodedat/reduct/docs/internal/technical/immutable-list-optimization-spec.md

 # Immutable List Optimization Specification

 ## Overview
-This document outlines the technical approach for creating a performance-optimized variant of the Immutable List data structure for Reduct.
+This document outlines the technical approach for creating a performance-optimized variant of the Immutable List data structure for Reduct, using a hybrid implementation strategy that leverages both custom data structures and native JavaScript capabilities.

 ## Current Implementation Limitations
 The existing Immutable List implementation has the following performance characteristics: